GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 import ComponentsNote from '../../common-content/components-note.md' import ThemingNote from '../../common-content/theming-note.md'

 The `ComposerVC` can be customized in order to change the built-in attachments or can be extended to support your own custom attachments.
-By default the composer handles images, videos, giphy's and files, but you can create your own custom attachments.
+By default the composer handles images, videos, giphys and files, but you can also create your own custom attachments.
 Some examples of common custom attachments are: location sharing, contact details, workouts and voice memos.
 You can read more about how attachments work in the [Working with Attachments](../../uikit/guides/working-with-attachments) guide.

 All the provided attachments are customizable in the composer in terms of style changes, layout changes or how they are presented.
 For example, you can change the clip button styling responsible for opening the attachments picker, you can replace the built-in attachments picker with your own, or even change all the flow and render the attachments picker in a subview instead of being presented in a view controller.